Deportivo Municipal: Between the First and Second Division

 In the 2011 Torneo Intermedio, the club was eliminated by José Gálvez in the quarter-finals.
 It reached the national stage of the 2012 Copa Perú and was invited to play in the Segunda División once again.

 On 2014, the club gained promotion to the Primera División Peruana for the first time in 7 years after beating Unión Huaral to win the 2014 Peruvian Segunda División.
 They qualified for the 2016 and 2019 Copa Sudamericana for the first time but were eliminated by Atlético Nacional and Club Atlético Colón, respectively.
 Municipal then returned to the Copa Libertadores after 35 years in 2017, but were eliminated by Independiente del Valle in the first qualifying stage.
 They maintained an average performance in mid-table, fighting for the title numerous times.
 However, they were relegated in 2023.
 Municipal's relegation was to blame on the clubs financial situation and defects.
 In their first season back in the Second Division (now called Liga 2), they advanced to the Group Stage, but were suspended by the Peruvian Football Federation for failing to pay its license.
 They were deducted 4 points and later disqualified, being relegated to the Liga 3.

+Liga 3

+In the inaugural 2025 season of the newly created Liga 3, Club Centro Deportivo Municipal competed in Group 2, where it had an unremarkable campaign and finished in eighth place.

+On March 27 2026, Deportivo Municipal was officially relegated from the professional ranks (Liga 3) to the Copa Perú as of March 2026 due to severe, unresolved financial problems.
+Likewise, on May 7, 2026, Liga Nacional de Fútbol Aficionado ratified the decision and confirmed the relegation of Club Centro Deportivo Municipal to the immediately lower category from Liga 3.